MicrosoftDocs/architecture-center/docs/guide/testing/mission-critical-deployment-testing.md

 ## 3 – Adjust thresholds and establish a baseline

 Finally, **adjust the load test thresholds** for regular runs to verify that the application (still) provides the expected performance and doesn't produce any errors.
 Have a separate baseline for chaos testing that tolerates expected spikes in error rates and temporary reduced performance.
-This activity is continuous and needs to be repeated regularly (after introducing new features, changing service SKUs, and others).
+This activity is continuous and needs to be repeated regularly.
+For example, after introducing new features, changing service SKUs, and others.

 The Azure Load Testing service provides a built-in capability called **test criteria** that allows specifying certain criteria that a test needs to pass.
 This capability can be used to implement different baselines.